defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 - has considered cyber security from the start
 - uses appropriate security frameworks and controls
 - is continuously managing risks

+If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.

 {{ modukcomponent('callout', {
   title: 'Case study',